 The Governing Body of Peterhouse intends to award a number of Graduate Studentships, to be taken up in October.

 Please note that the studentship competition traditionally attracts a large number of applicants, and to be successful, applicants should be of the highest academic calibre.
 While we do not specify a threshold for eligibility, since academic systems and qualifications vary immensely internationally and we wish to attract candidates from around the world, applicants should generally have a first in all previous degrees (UK), a GPA of 3.80 or higher (USA), or be in the top 10% of their cohorts.
+If your credentials are not above the threshold specified above, you have a very small chance of being funded.

 The value of each studentship will depend on whether students are in receipt of other grants.
 If a successful applicant has no funding from other sources, then their studentship will cover University and College fees plus maintenance at the same level as the Arts and Humanities Research Council awards (currently £15609 per year for doctoral students).
 This is what is meant by 'full funding'.